-I started working at the Adam Smith Business School in January 2016.
-Previously, I worked as a Senior Lecturer at the University of Leicester, the Open University, Lancaster University and in international development in China and Ukraine.
+Sarah started working at the Adam Smith Business School in January 2016.
+Previously, she worked as a Senior Lecturer at the University of Leicester, the Open University, Lancaster University and in international development in China and Ukraine.

-My interests relate to learning in its many forms, both personal and organisational.
-I am particularly interested in developing visual, digital and hermeneutic research methodologies for organisational research and in applications of Pierre Bourdieu’s work to organisation studies.
+Her interests relate to learning in its many forms, both personal and organisational.
+She is particularly interested in developing visual, digital and hermeneutic research methodologies for organisational research and in applications of Pierre Bourdieu’s work to organisation studies.

 - a study of the learning and development of early career academics in contemporary business schools

 - the origins and development of the English wine industry

 - the genesis of women as political leaders in Scotland.

 Sarah has published in a broad range of journals including:

 - Organization Studies

 - Leadership and International Small Business Journal.